RobRendell/gTove/README.md

         elevation snaps to whole numbers.
     * maps: position snaps to match up grids with existing maps, elevation snaps to whole numbers, rotation snaps to 90 degrees.
+* Add "none" as an option for grid colour.
+Maps with no grid have no Fog of War.
+Snap to Grid still works, using the default grid.
+* Make Save button for map editor disabled if grid != none and either pushpin not pinned.

 ## Plans/TODO

-* Make fog of war rect snap to grid even if snap-to-grid is not on?
+* Make fog of war rect snap to grid even if snap-to-grid is not on
 * Option for GM to view tabletop as a player - only see player-visible things (including Fog of War), but GM is still connected so can make changes.
 Ideally configured per-tab, so could have player device and GM device both using same account.
 * When repositioning a map, shouldn't auto-unselect... need some way to exit mode.
+* Fog of War drag handle doesn't prevent dragging minis, so you can end up with it on top of a mini and unable to pan without moving the mini.
 * Improve switching between online and offline - ideally, could log in, then work offline, then sync changes when you get online again, as long as you don't close the browser tab/window.
 * (Especially for touch interfaces) bump pushpin one pixel up/down/left/right.